-Myth: If you have one child, you are fertile and can easily have another child in the future.
+Myth: If you have one child, you can easily have another child in the future.

-Truth: Many infertility cases involve couples that have had children and are having difficulty having their second or third child.
+Truth: Many infertility cases involve couples that have had children and are having difficulty conceiving their second or third child.

-Secondary infertility is defined as the inability to conceive another (not necessarily second) child successfully and naturally.
+Secondary infertility is defined as the inability to conceive an additional (not necessarily second) child successfully and naturally.
 When a childless couple is unable to conceive, they tend to seek treatment.
-However, couples who already have children and may be affected by secondary infertility are much less likely to do so because of the misconception that once you are fertile you will always be fertile.
+However, couples who already have children are much less likely to seek help because of the misconception that once you are fertile, you will always be fertile.

 Why does secondary infertility happen?